AliKooti/My-Python-Learning-Journey/README.md

 - 👋 Hi, I’m @AliKooti
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m continuously learning Python

 <!---
 AliKooti/AliKooti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.